Executive Director Nancy Pearlman

 Since the 1970s when Ms. Pearlman coordinated the first Earth Day in Southern California, she has worked with and continues to be involved with hundreds of conservation organizations, serving as administrator, founder, member of advisory councils, participant, and member of boards of directors.
 She founded the Ecology Center of Southern California in 1972, Project Ecotourism in 1993, Earth Cultures in 2004, Humanity and the Planet in 2001, and “Nancy Pearlman, the Eco-Traveler”s in 2007.

-ENVIRONMENTAL DIRECTIONS, her international weekly radio series, was started in 1977 and is now the longest-running environmental radio series in the country on broadcast and the Internet.
+ENVIRONMENTAL DIRECTIONS, her international weekly radio series, was started in 1977 and is now the longest-running environmental radio series in the country on broadcast, Internet and YouTube.
 These half-hour interview programs feature leading scientists, authors, activists, and representatives from the business, academic, government, and nonprofit sectors.
-She has intervied thousand of experts.
+She has intervied over ten thousand experts for over 3,000 radio shows.

 As Executive Producer and Host of the three-time EMMY-nominated environmental television series ECONEWS, Ms. Pearlman covers every ecological issue.
 Since 1984, she has presented her programs weekly to more than 20 million homes via cable and broadcast television and over the Internet.
 More than 600 shows air on local origination, public access, governmental, school, and university channels, as well as on satellite to PBS stations.